Vice Chancellor Message

 The presence of our undergraduate and graduate degrees in architecture, design and planning, business, education, engineering, liberal arts, journalism and social welfare have contributed to more than 8,500 graduates.
 With the opening of our Business, Engineering, Science and Technology Building we added nine new degree programs and graduate certificates that serve critical workforce needs for Kansas City.

 We all know those needs grow and change, especially in our region.
 KU Edwards is uniquely positioned to meet them by working with business, education and government to achieve a shared vision.
-A recent example is the addition of KU’s Continuing Education division to the Edwards Campus, which creates a regional hub for undergraduate, graduate and continuing professional development and training.
+An example of this is the addition of KU’s Professional & Continuing Education division to the Edwards Campus, which creates a regional hub for undergraduate, graduate and continuing professional development and training.

 Centers and institutes on this campus – including the Confucius Institute, Kansas Center for Autism Research and Training, Hartley Audiology Clinic, Center for STEM Learning and KU Public Management Center – also partner with the community to develop innovative research and address pressing societal needs.